CaptainCoderOrg/AdventureQuest-Unity-2021/pages/02-DiceAnalyzer/06-DiceAnalyzerScene.md

 ---
 layout: page
-title: "Ch 6: Dice Analyzer Scene"
+title: "Ch 6: Dice Group Roller"
 nav_order: 6
-parent: "Part 2: Dice Analyzer"
+parent: "Part 2: Dice Notation"
 ---

-# Chapter 6: Dice Analyzer Scene
+# Chapter 6: Dice Group Roller
 {: .no_toc }

 In [Chapter 5], you created a `DiceGroup` which simulates rolling groups of like sided dice (e.g. `3d6` or `2d4` or `1d20`).
-In this chapter, you will create a simple scene that allows the player to specify a `DiceGroup` using [Dice Notation] and roll that `DiceGroup` while collecting and reporting statistics about the roll to the screen.
+In this chapter, you will create a simple scene that allows the player to specify a `DiceGroup` using [Dice Notation] and roll that `DiceGroup`.
+This is the first step in creating a `Dice Analyzer`.

-TODO: Add demo scene here
+When you have completed this chapter, you will have a scene that is similar to the one below.

+{% include demo.html path="/demos/part2/index.html" %}

 <details open markdown="block">
   <summary>